navattic.identify({ email: user.email })

 While the benefits are clear, getting started with any new software comes with a few challenges.
 One common hurdle is the initial setup and data migration.
 Organizing and importing your existing content into a new knowledge library takes time and a clear strategy.
 Another challenge is team adoption; getting everyone to change their habits and learn a new system requires good training and communication.
 Finally, data security is a major consideration.
 You'll be storing sensitive company and client information, so it's crucial to choose a platform with robust security protocols.
 Planning for these hurdles and choosing a vendor with strong support can make the transition much smoother and ensure you see value from your investment quickly.

-Key Features to Look For in RFP Software
+Key Features of the Best RFP Software

 Choosing the right RFP software can feel overwhelming, but it boils down to finding a platform that solves your team’s biggest challenges.
 The goal isn't just to automate your current process; it's to make it smarter, faster, and more collaborative.
 Think of this as your checklist for finding a tool that will become an indispensable part of your sales toolkit, not just another subscription on your expense report.